Street trading licence

 A pavement licence allows businesses to place temporary furniture, such as tables and chairs, outside cafes, bars and restaurants.

-The fee for new licences and renewals is currently £100.
-All new licences or renewed licences will be valid until 30 September 2024 (unless a lesser period is specified following the consultation process).
+The fee for new licences is £500 and renewals is £350.
+All new licences or renewed licences will be valid for 2 years - unless a lesser period is specified following the consultation process.

 We encourage pavement licence holders to use the free resources from CPNI (Centre for the Protection of National Infrastructure), to help improve vigilance in their employees.
 We also encourage you to download the MPS PSO 'London Shield' app to your mobile phone.